Pinterest · Performance+ · Dec 2022 to Oct 2025

 From 30+ decisions to three inputs: roughly 60% fewer clicks and less time to a live campaign.

 Benchmarked with keystroke-level modeling against Pinterest's standard flow and competing automated products.
 Every decision point that survived had to earn its keep.
-The trust came from the system being optimal by default, flexible when needed, and honest about when it was still learning.
+The rule was optimal by default, flexible when needed.
+Trust took one more thing: the system saying out loud when it was still learning.

 Campaign creation before and after: multiple panels reduced to one flow.